david-asem/Live-News/README.md

-# live_news
+# A live news mobile app
-Android app for live news feed
+And android application for live news feed on various subjects